 These activities include a weekly lunch for a local homeless shelter, a weekly recovery group, and marching in the local LGBT parade.
 Patrick also helps coordinate Contributing Memberships, fundraising events, and shares the role of Ino, managing zendo roles and activities.

 He also teaches the traditional practice of sewing Buddha's Robe (rakusu and okesa).
 His paid work is as teacher in a public alternative high school in Santa Cruz.
 He is most interested in the ways in which formal practice trains us for everyday life.

 Fugan Eugene Bush, D.D., began formal Zen practice in 1982, was ordained as a priest in 2005 and received Dharma Transmission from Katherine Thanas in 2010.
-Gene currently serves as the Administrator of Santa Cruz Zen Center.
+Gene currently serves as the Support Net Leader of Santa Cruz Zen Center.